Tuesday, October 20th, 15:30, CRM Small Room

 Title: Group Theoretical Questions from Cryptography

-The recent development of cryptosystems based on finitely presented groups has produced a number new questions in combinatorial group theory.
+Abstract: The recent development of cryptosystems based on finitely presented groups has produced a number new questions in combinatorial group theory.
 We survey these questions and solve one of them.